A beginners' beekeeping day is a very good place to start.

 Best of all you will get to rub shoulders with others who are also pondering whether beekeeping is a hobby that they would like to start; you can share and discuss your doubts and there will be experienced folk for you to shoot your questions at.

-It is a big decision and a beekeeping day for beginners is where you will have your questions answered.
+This is a big decision and a beekeeping day for beginners is where you will have your questions answered.

-There will no doubt be several people sprouting forth, urging you to make a start, hopefully telling of the pitfalls and cautioning you from rushing into something that you may later regret.
+There will no doubt be several people sprouting forth urging you to make a start, hopefully telling of the pitfalls and cautioning you from rushing into something that you may later regret.

 There will certainly be a representative of a local company that manufactures beekeeping equipment present.
 The first two big items on your shopping list are the gear you will need to protect yourself from their stings; a veil, gloves and overalls.
 Boots and a smoker too are vital.

-And then your first hive, and how to fill it with bees, will be the next consideration.
+And then your first hive and how to fill it with bees, will be the next consideration.

-Honey bee traps are not difficult to make, but you do need to prepare them in a particular way to make them attractive to a migrating swarm.
+Honey bee traps are not difficult to make but you do need to prepare them in a particular way to make them attractive to a migrating swarm.

 The way in which they reproduce is by breeding a new queen and forming swarming bees, usually during a strong honey flow; this is the time to capture your first colony.